 Using profiling data collected over time, Polar Signals can with confidence and statistical significance determine hot paths to optimize.
 Additionally, it can show differences between any label dimension, such as deploys, versions, and regions.

 Profiling data provides unique insight and depth into what a process executed over time.
-Memory leaks, but also momentary spikes in CPU or I/O causing unexpected behavior, is traditionally difficult to troubleshoot are a breeze with continuous profiling.
+Memory leaks, but also momentary spikes in CPU or I/O causing unexpected behavior, are traditionally difficult to troubleshoot but are a breeze with continuous profiling.

-Polar Signals is a continuous profiling project for applications and infrastructure.
+Polar Signals is a continuous profiling product for applications and infrastructure.
 It helps you save money, improve performance and understand incidents better.